skinny-framework/skinny-framework.github.io/source/documentation/packaging.html.md

 The following options are available to configure your Skinny applications.
 You can pass the following values from environment variables or system properties.

 <hr/>
-#### skinny.env or SKINNY_ENV
+#### skinny.env or app.env or SKINNY_ENV or APP_ENV
 <hr/>

 Default value is "development".
-If skinny.env is "production", application load the "production" settings from "src/main/resources/application.conf".
+If `skinny.env` system property is "production", application load the "production" settings from "src/main/resources/application.conf".

+- sys.props.get("skinny.env") or sys.props.get("app.env")
+- sys.env.get("SKINNY_ENV") or sys.env.get("APP_ENV")

 You can access the value via [`skinny.SkinnyEnv`](https://github.com/skinny-framework/skinny-framework/blob/develop/common/src/main/scala/skinny/SkinnyEnv.scala) in application.